Scooters and Micromobility

 How do the scooters work?

 Dockless scooters are placed by the operating company in high foot traffic areas.
 After downloading the scooter app, riders will use the map in the app to locate the closest available scooter.
-Some companies (such as Bird) allow a rider to reserve a scooter up to 30 minutes in advance.
+Some companies (such as Bird and Lime) allow a rider to reserve a scooter up to 30 minutes in advance.
 Once located, the rider uses the app to check-out the scooter and ride to their destination.
 Once they have reached their destination, the rider ends their trip, parks the scooter, and goes about their day.

 Where can I ride?